TomSwb/bitminded.github.io/docs/planning/PRIORITY-LIST-TO-DO.md

 - View cancellation confirmation
 - Reactivate cancelled subscriptions (if within grace period)
 - Track cancellation reasons
+- **Family Plan Support**:
+  - Family admin can cancel family subscription (affects all members)
+  - Handle member count changes (upgrade/downgrade member count)
+  - Show impact of cancellation on all family members
+  - Handle family subscription reactivation

 **Questions to Answer Before Implementation**:
 - Should cancellation be immediate or at period end by default?
 - Grace period for reactivation?
 (7 days, 30 days?)
 - Should we collect cancellation reasons?
 - Prorated refunds for mid-cycle cancellations?
+- How to handle family subscription cancellations? (immediate vs end of period for all members?)

 ### 17.3.
 Payment Method Management (User Account) ⚠️ **MISSING**
 **Status**: **MISSING**